 Michigan Small Community Education Grant Program

-New Grant Program Launches January 2022 to Provide Recycling Education Assistance to Michigan Small Communities
+New Grant Program Launched January 2022 to Provide Recycling Education Assistance to Michigan Small Communities

 Grantees can now send customized education materials directly to their residents to improve recycling programs at no cost to them.